In this blog, we will discuss the latest chatbot trends to keep an eye on.

 AI isn’t just for Fortune 500 companies anymore.
-As a matter of fact, thanks to a number of innovations in the last few years, small businesses now can leverage AI technology to improve their operations, connect with their customers on a deeper level and ultimately, boost their sales.
+In fact, on the back of a number of innovations in the last few years, small businesses now can leverage AI technology to improve their operations, connect more deeply with their customers and, ultimately, boost their sales.

-Today, some of the more advanced Chatbots are powered by AI, which helps them to solve problems, to send personalize messages and to improve interaction over time.
-The technology might still be in its infancy, but more than a few people use Chatbots on a daily basis without even realizing it.
+Today, some of the more advanced chatbots are powered by AI, helping them to solve problems, send personalized messages and improve their interactions over time.
+The technology might still be in its infancy, but many people use chatbots on a daily basis without even realizing it.

 According to eMarketer research, “more than 35 million American use voice-activated, personal assistants at least once a month”.

-Chatbots are capable of working in areas such as processing, payments, and marketing.
-However, if we are looking at revenue, Chatbot services have the majority of the market share.
-As Grand View research shows, around 45% of end users prefer them as the primary mode of communication for questions regarding customer service.
+Chatbots are capable of working in a variety of areas, including processing, payments, and marketing.
+However, customer service is where they excel.
+According to Grand View Research, 45% of end-users prefer them as the primary mode of communication for questions regarding customer service.

-We, as humans, are always looking for the next big thing.
-After all, this is how we managed to prosper as long as a species.
-And from the looks of things, Chatbots are poised to be the next big platform, which connects customers to businesses.
+We, as humans, are always looking for ways to adapt and improve.
+After all, this is how we managed to prosper as a species.
+Chatbots represent a platform to do this, providing a better way to connect customers to businesses.

-According to IBM - Per year 265 Billion Customer Requests are recorded.
-Businesses spent nearly $1.3 trillion to service these requests.
-Using Chatbots can help them save up to 30% of this.
+According to IBM - 265 billion customer requests are recorded per year and businesses spent nearly $1.3 trillion to address them.
+Using chatbots could help save up to 30% of this cost.

-At the moment, more than a third of the surveyed marketers – 36% to be exact – said that they are using Chatbots to provide customer service.
-Since the big dogs are already adopting the technology, it’s just a matter of time before it spreads through the all business sector.
+More than a third of the surveyed marketers – 36% to be exact – said that they are using chatbots to provide customer service.
+Since the big names have already adopted the technology, it’s just a matter of time before it spreads even further.

-As we’ve established, Chatbots are starting to invade numerous business sectors.
+Chatbots are starting to take over in a number of business sectors.
 In addition to native bots – think Apple’s Siri – 3rd-party companies are now helping companies interact with their customers.
 For instance, you can now order an Uber ride through your Facebook Messenger app.

-The main problem with Chatbots is that it feels too “unnatural” to some consumers.
-The data on the matter suggests that a vast majority of people would still rather talk to a real-life sales rep than talk to a machine because they feel it will be unable to answer their questions properly.
+One issue with chatbots is that they feel too “unnatural” for some consumers.
+Some people would still rather talk to a real-life sales rep than a machine because they feel it will be unable to answer their questions properly.

 “ According to Mobile Marketer research, around 40% of millennials say they chat with Chatbots on a daily basis.”

-An AI-powered chatbot is now capable of delivering a personalized experience to clients and customers.
-One of the finest examples is given by the chatbot magazine is of Bank of America’s, their chatbot is capable of handling any customer query, with predictive analytics the bot can anticipate customers needs and guide them through complex banking procedures - it can help customers to make payments, check balances, save money, etc.
+AI-powered chatbots are now capable of delivering a personalized experience to clients and customers.
+One of the best examples, given by chatbot magazine, is Bank of America’s.
+Their chatbot is capable of handling any customer query.
+With predictive analytics, the bot can anticipate customers' needs and guide them through complex banking procedures – helping customers make payments, check balances, save money, and so on.

 Insurance companies also represent some of the earliest adopters of AI-based chatbot services.
-Insurance companies are employing location-based technology to initiate the claims process automatically, they use chatbots, along with visual tools like live chat to educate the customer on submission, inspections, and documentation claims adjustments and updates them on claim status.
+Insurance companies are employing location-based technology to initiate the claims process automatically, they use chatbots, along with visual tools like live chat, to educate customers about submission, inspections, and documentation claims adjustments, as well as updating them on claims status.

 “80% of business to customer communication is going to be done through bot messengers within the next three to five years. “ – Mikael Yang

-Chatbots easily store customer data as per request which can be easily retrieved to make a proper analysis.
-Though we have witnessed a steady growth of chatbot adaptation in 2018 there are reports that 80–85% of businesses will be deploying more customized result-driven chatbots by 2020.
+Chatbots store valuable customer data for analysis.
+Though there has been steady growth in chatbot adoption across 2018, reports indicate that 80% of businesses will be deploying more customized result-driven chatbots by 2020.

-This year, we saw industry giants like Google and Amazon pushing the “smart speakers” market and the AI that comes with it.
-For instance, as Geek Wire reports, Amazon has already sold more than 20 million Echo devices.
+Recently, industry giants such as Google and Amazon have been pushing the “smart speakers” market and the AI that comes with it.
+For instance, as The Verge reports, Amazon has already sold 100 million devices with Alexa built-in.
 Furthermore, there are over 20 thousand skills on the Alexa Store at the moment.

-On the other hand, Google is trying to make voice-activated assistants available on all Android-powered devices, including smartphones, wearables, and even smart TVs.
-And from what it seems, this trend will probably continue in 2019.
+Google is taking this further by trying to make voice-activated assistants available on all Android-powered devices, including smartphones, wearables, and even smart TVs, something it seems will continue into the future.

 So the area some of us are most excited about is conversational interfaces.
-Since Natural Language Processing is still not where it needs to be – more on the state of NLP later – companies have started experiment with interface-based Chatbots.
-This year, we saw a ton of new use-cases for CI.
+Since Natural Language Processing is still not where it needs to be, businesses have started experimenting with interface-based chatbots.

-Companies such as Acquire have started to work on “conversational marketing” in order to help small businesses get rid of frustrating forms with conversations.
-What’s more, companies have started working on personalized user-experience by leveraging so-called conversational websites.
+Companies such as Acquire have started to work on “conversational marketing” in order to help small businesses replace frustrating forms with conversations.

 “Chatbots Will Be Indistinguishable From Humans by 2029” - Ray Kurzweil

-As per statista, “Facebook recorded more than 2 billion monthly active users in the first quarter of 2018” On the other hand “Whatsapp acquired 1.3 billion monthly active users”.
+According to Statista, “Facebook recorded more than 2 billion monthly active users in the first quarter of 2018”, whilst “Whatsapp acquired 1.3 billion monthly active users”.
 Messaging apps are very much on the up, surpassing social networks.

-In 2019, a ton of major companies – including Starbucks, LinkedIn, and British Airways – have announced their support for the development of Chatbots and expressed an interest in implementing them into their operations.
+In 2019, a lot of major companies – including Starbucks, LinkedIn, and British Airways – announced their support for the development of chatbots and expressed an interest in implementing them into their operations.